youssefabidi13/My-Spring-Boot-Learning-Progress/README.md

 Introduction to Aspect-Oriented Programming (AOP)
 Understanding AOP concepts such as Joinpoints, Pointcuts, and Advices
 Implementing AOP using Spring AOP
 Using AOP for logging, performance monitoring, and transaction management
+## Spring Rest
+Spring REST is a framework for building RESTful web services using the Spring Framework.
+REST (Representational State Transfer) is an architectural style for building web services that are simple, scalable, and easily accessible over the internet.

+One of the key features of Spring REST is its support for the HTTP methods like GET, POST, PUT, DELETE, and PATCH.
+These methods are used to perform CRUD (Create, Read, Update, Delete) operations on resources.
 ## Spring Security
 Introduction to Spring Security and its architecture
 Implementing authentication and authorization using Spring Security